Asmita1434/Quirex/README.md

 ---

-# 📜 License
+# 📚 Academic Project

+Quirex is an academic **Final Year Major Project** developed as part of the B.Tech (Information Technology) curriculum at the Institute of Engineering and Technology (IET), Ayodhya.

-This project is developed for educational and learning purposes.
+The project is intended for educational, learning, and demonstration purposes.

 © 2026 Quirex Team.
 All Rights Reserved.